-The food service program, operated as a business-type activity, reflected an increase in net position of \$166,784 for the year ended June 30, 2013.
-This was the net result of \$182,428 in capital contributions of assets for the new Landis Run Intermediate School and a \$15,644 loss for the year.
+The food service program, operated as a business-type activity, reflected a decrease in net position of \$36,716 for the year ended June 30, 2014

 OVERVIEW OF THE FINANCIAL STATEMENTS

 This annual report consists of a series of financial statements, notes to financial statements and supplementary information.
 These statements are organized so the reader can understand the District as a financial whole and to provide a detailed look at specific financial activities.